-- The terms and conditions of the KfW programs "Corporate Loan" (for existing companies) and "ERP Start-up Loan" (for companies under 5 years old) will be eased by increasing risk assumption for working capital loans (up to 80% for working capital loans up to EUR 200 million, up to 90% for small and medium-sized enterprises).
-In addition, the programs will be opened up for large companies with a turnover of up to EUR 2 billion. - The KfW Special Program "Direct Participation for Consortium Finance" enables large syndicated financing with risk participation by KfW of up to 80%. - A KfW Quick Loan is to be made available to medium-sized enterprises with more than 10 employees that have been active on the market at least since 1 January 2019 and have recorded profits.
-The loan volume per enterprise will be up to 3 months' turnover in 2019, a maximum of EUR 800,000 for enterprises with more than 50 employees, a maximum of EUR 500,000 for enterprises with up to 50 employees.
-The bank will receive a 100% indemnity from KfW. - The programs are available to companies that have temporarily experienced financing difficulties due to the Corona crisis.
-Companies that were in difficulties on 31 December 2019 will generally not be permitted to apply for a loan.
+- The terms and conditions of the KfW programs "Corporate Loan" (for existing companies) and "ERP Start-up Loan" (for companies under 5 years old) were eased by increasing risk assumption for working capital loans (up to 80% for working capital loans up to EUR 200 million, up to 90% for small and medium-sized enterprises).
+In addition, the programs will be opened up for large companies with a turnover of up to EUR 2 billion. - The KfW Special Program "Direct Participation for Consortium Finance" enables large syndicated financing with risk participation by KfW of up to 80%. - The program "KfW Quick Loan" is available to enterprises with more than 10 employees that have been active on the market at least since 1 January 2019 and have recorded profits.
+The loan volume per enterprise is limited to 3 months' turnover in 2019 and a maximum of EUR 800,000 for enterprises with more than 50 employees and a maximum of EUR 500,000 for enterprises with up to 50 employees, respectively.
+The bank will receive a 100% indemnity from KfW.
+A risk assessment is not required.